sara5521/Penetration-Testing-Tools/service-enumeration/smb/nmap.md

 |_    Flags:       Normal user account, Password not required, Password does not expire
 ```
 **Interpretation:**
-- 🔐 Administrator is the default admin account — useful for brute-force attacks.
+- 🔐 Administrator is the default admin account — useful for brute-force attacks
-- 👨‍💻 bob is likely a regular user account added by an admin — try brute-forcing it.
+- 👨‍💻 bob is likely a regular user account added by an admin — try brute-forcing it
 - 🧳 Guest has:
   - No password required ❗
   - Useful for anonymous logins and privilege escalation
 - 🔢 RIDs (Relative IDs):
   - 500 = Administrator
   - 501 = Guest
-  - 1000 = Custom user accounts
+  - 1000+ = Custom user accounts

+**💡 Next Steps:**
+- Save usernames to a file for password attacks
+- Check if Guest account has network access
+- Look for service accounts (usually have "svc" prefix)

 ---